EliasLMann/CS3330-F21/backend/routes.md

 - [x] 1 PUT increment likes for a given dish - melanie
 - [x] 1 PUT increment dislikes for a given dish - melanie
-- [x] 2 & 3 GET dishes with greatest amount of likes, up to 5 (should we do diffence between likes and dislikes?) - melanie (done with difference between likes and dislikes)
+- [x] 2 & 3 GET dishes with greatest amount of likes, up to 5 (should we do diffence between likes and dislikes?) - melanie (done with difference between likes and dislikes) & Eli (changed so it is by restaurantID)
 - [ ] 4 sort popular dishes by this day, week, moth, all time (SCRATCHED, not logically consitent with db)

 # Epic 11